-The crash experience at this location varied between 1999 and 2001.
-In 1999, there were four reportable crashes, of which one involved a pedestrian.
-In 2000, pedestrian crashes increased to two and in 2001, there were no pedestrain crashes, but one involving a bicyclist.
+The accident experience at this location varied between 1999 and 2001.
+In 1999, there were four reportable accidents, of which one involved a pedestrian.
+In 2000, pedestrian accidents increased to two and in 2001, there were no pedestrain accidents, but one involving a bicyclist.
 In 2002, the Department installed several immediate treatments to improve safety for pedestrians and motorists at this intersection.
-They were clearly successful as there were no reportable crashes during this year.
+They were clearly successful as there were no reportable accidents during this year.
 These treatments were upgraded as part of the overall improvements taking place on the Henry Hudson Parkway and the resulting changes in traffic flow in 2003.
-The total number of crashes has remained at three or below since this time, with significant declines in vehicular crashes and only one involving a pedestrian since implementation.
+There has only been one pedestrian accident since these improvements were implemented, and there were only two reportable accidents in 2004 and 2005.